thu-coai/cotk/docs/source/dataloader.rst

           `valid vocabularies` to a sentence with `all vocabularies`.
 But it is **never** returned to user, so you can just skip the section if you don't want to bother with too much of details.
-          The convertion is performed depend on the condition.
+          The conversion is performed depend on the condition.
         * For example, :class:`.metric.PerplexityMetric` can accept sentences with only `valid vocabularies`.
-A smoothing method will be applied that the probablity on ``<unk>`` will be distributed evenly on `invalid vocabularies`.
+A smoothing method will be applied that the probability on ``<unk>`` will be distributed evenly on `invalid vocabularies`.
         * For most time, ``<unk>`` in valid vocabularies will be replaced by a special token, which don't match any other tokens, including itself.